 The Adisucipto International Airport is the one that services the city of Yogyakarta.
 The main jump-off point to this airport would be Jakarta Jakarta International Airport.
 Countries like Malaysia or Singapore also have direct flights to Yogyakarta.

 By 2020 however, a new international airport should be operational in the city, to be opened in Kulon Pogo, located west of Yogyakarta.

 If you are coming from Manila, you can book flights to Jakarta via Cebu Pacific Air.

 If you have the time, there’s also land travel from Jakarta, the trip taking around 6 to 8 hours.
 Taking the bus would extend the travel time to 13 hours.

-Train to Yogyakarta starts at Gambir Station in Central Jakarta.
+The train to Yogyakarta starts at Gambir Station in Central Jakarta.
 If you want a faster and convenient 8-hour train ride, take the Kereta Wisata Luxury Train.
 It’s an airconditioned Business Class train that is being used by the Indonesian President and VVIP state guests.
-The train is complete with a kitchen, dining area, a karaoke lounge, movie room, luggage area, and a clean toilet.
+The train is complete with a kitchen, dining area, a karaoke lounge, a movie room, a luggage area, and a clean toilet.
 The train also offers buffet lunch, traditional snacks, coffee, and tea.

 Getting Around Yogyakarta

 You have several options when getting around this city.
 There’s the train station which is primarily used to get from the airport to the main city.
 For exploring the city itself, there’s the bus or you can hire a taxi.
 Some buses have terminals in the airport itself, allowing you an alternative option if you feel like enjoying the view.
 The Giawangan Bus Terminal will connect all the intercity buses so you wouldn’t have any problems.
 Self-drive vehicles are also available if you prefer it over metered taxis.